Optical Network Digital Twin -- Practical Use Cases and Architecture: Introduction

-In contrast to wireless networks where studying propagation in air is available to anyone, ONs are traditionally built with optical devices featuring characteristics and operation parameters that are not standardized and where not all operational states are accessible.
-Therefore, within the domain of optical transmission, although a wide range of automation techniques have been proposed and studied (such as machine learning) automation assisted, but still largely manual operation remains the predominant practice.
-Further details are discussed with reference to Fig.~\ref{optical-wireless}.
-Traditionally, carrier-grade ONs have formed the core segment of the infrastructure, operating at the lowest layer of the OSI stack and supporting traffic from hundreds of thousands of users.
+In contrast, although TRx specifications and interfaces have become increasingly standardized, end-to-end (E2E) optimization methods and operational practices across optical devices—from TRx to the line system—remain not fully standardized.
+Therefore, although automation technologies have advanced, realizing digital-twin-based operation that accommodates diverse user devices, as in wireless systems, remains a challenge in optical transmission.
+To further discuss the requirements for ONs, TABLE~\ref{tab:comparison_ON} provides a comparative overview.
+Traditionally, conventional ONs have formed the core segment of the infrastructure, supporting traffic from hundreds of thousands of users.
 Since these networks often span long-haul distances, link costs are substantial, setup may require several months, and the operational lifetime typically extends to around ten years.
-To honor the numerous service level agreements (SLAs) concluded with their customers, carriers must construct ONs with extremely high reliability often targeting up to 99.9999\% availability.
-For this reason, manual operation, although benefiting from extensive remote control automation, has become the usual practice, constituting a significant barrier to more wide scale deployment.
+To honor the numerous service level agreements (SLAs) concluded with their customers, carriers must construct ONs with extremely high reliability.
+For this reason, automation in ON operation remains less advanced than in wireless systems and data center environments.
 Although a direct comparison is challenging, it is informative to consider mobile cells, where research on DT techniques has already been actively explored, as a reference case.
-Mobile cells are located in the user access portion of the network, typically supporting on the order of tens of simultaneous active connections per cell.
+Mobile cells are located in the user access portion of the network, typically supporting on the order of tens of simultaneous connections per cell.
 Link setup is completed within a few seconds, and link utilization generally lasts from minutes to hours.
 As a best-effort service, there is no compensation to users in the event of link failure.
 Due to the vast number of link establishments combined with relatively modest reliability requirements, automation has proven readily applicable in this context.
 Although the AWGN model is applicable to digital coherent communications—similarly to wireless systems—the application of advanced automation technologies to commercial ONs remains challenging.